 with my fall and spring breaks.
 I come back and feel like I made

 the world better while I had some time off from school."

-and member of Alpha Chi Omega.
-Molly enjoys hanging out around
+a member and executive officer of Alpha Chi Omega.
+Molly enjoys

 "I really like to pun.
 I like the challenge of thinking on my